 Catching up with the “Revolutionary Power Fellows”

-In NEWIEE Blog
+In DEI, NEWIEE Blog

 We caught up with Daysia Charles and Wanjiku “Wawa” Gatheru – the amazing young women who have been working alongside Shalanda Baker (Deputy Director for Energy Justice, U.S. Department of Energy & Co-Founder and Co-Director, Initiative for Energy Justice) as her “Revolutionary Power Fellows” at the Department of Energy this summer with funding support from the Greater Boston chapter of the American Association of Blacks in Energy (AABE), NEWIEE, Bluewave Solar, FirstLight Power, and Revision Energy